 Encouraging one another is so important whether you're talking about a family, a person, a ministry or a church.
-The real question is what role are we playing, building up or tearing down?
+The

 Our launching pad today is 1 Thessalonians 5:11.
 It's a launching pad because it's just one of several verses in the New Testament where we're commanded to encourage one another.
 Paul wrote to that church stating, "Therefore encourage one another and build each other up, just as in fact you are now doing."